The uniform consists of:

 - Boys grey (not dark grey or light grey) 2 pack Teflon EcoElite pleat front school trousers, adjustable waist, tumble dry friendly (code AG639443, ages 11-16)

 - Boys grey (not dark grey or light grey) 2 pack Teflon EcoElite flat front slim leg trousers, adjustable waist, tumble dry friendly (code AG739407, ages 11-12)

 - Girls grey (not dark grey or light grey) grosgrain bow school trousers, adjustable waist, tumble dry friendly (code AP439222)

 Marks & Spencer (staff can assist with finding correct trousers):

 - Boys – grey (not charcoal or light grey) regular or slim (not skinny) fit trousers from the school uniform range.
-Examples of the correct grey and style include 2 pack grey flat front trousers, adjustable waist, tumble dry friendly (code T763616G) and grey slim leg trousers, adjustable waist, tumble dry friendly (code T764745).
+Examples of the correct grey and style include 2 pack grey flat front trousers, adjustable waist, tumble dry friendly (code T763622) and grey slim leg trousers, adjustable waist, tumble dry friendly (code T764745).
 In particular parents may wish to consider the 2 pack options at an average cost of £15-17.

 - Girls – plain grey (not charcoal or light grey) regular or slim (not skinny) fit trousers from the school uniform range.
-Examples of the correct grey and style include 2 pack grey regular leg trousers, adjustable waist, tumble dry friendly (code T761285) and grey slim leg slim fit trousers, adjustable waist, tumble dry friendly (T761245).
+Examples of the correct grey and style include 2 pack grey regular leg trousers, adjustable waist, tumble dry friendly (code T761252) and grey slim leg slim fit trousers, adjustable waist, tumble dry friendly (T761245).
 In particular parents may wish to consider the 2 pack options at an average cost of £15-17.